Peer Review Week is an annual international event celebrating the essential role peer review plays in maintaining scientific quality.

 Currently, of all the papers submitted to VE this year, 30% have been accepted for publication.
 It is common for papers to go through two, even three rounds of review before acceptance for publication.
 Of these published papers 57% were accepted after round two and 43% after round three.
 These stages of revisions are key to ensuring the paper is the best that it can be.
 IJS: Oncology says reviewing is “an invaluable tool for authors since it allows them to produce a more polished and rigorous piece of work”.
 It also ensures that the information we publish is as relevant and up to date as it possibly can be, and gives your paper the needed attention that an editor with over 50 papers to process just cannot give.

 In 2012, a study was conducted by C. R. Lamb and C. A. Adams at the RVC looking into the acceptance rates for manuscripts submitted to peer-reviewed veterinary journals.
 The theory behind it was that ‘knowing how many manuscripts are rejected might help stimulate efforts to submit better quality manuscripts’.
 It was found that “on average, 3% submitted manuscripts were accepted without revision, 44% […] were accepted after revision, 4% […] were withdrawn by authors, 46% […] were rejected outright and 3% […] were still pending at the end of the study”.
 20% of manuscripts required minor revisions, and major revisions were needed for 36%.
 Of these papers, all manuscripts requiring minor revisions, and 67% manuscripts requiring major revisions, were eventually accepted for publication.
 This goes to show that authors should not be put off if they receive that ‘Revisions Required’ email.
-It is a natural state of journal submission and authors should expect to have to revise their work.
-In fact it is a good sign, or a necessary evil if you will, and inevitably gets you closer to your goal of being a published author.
+It is a natural part of journal submission and authors should expect to have to revise their work.
+In fact, it is a good sign and inevitably gets you closer to your goal of being a published author.